Spanish Courses Spring 2019

-Reading of selected poetic and dramatic text from Spain and Spanish-speaking America in their historical and cultural context.
-Readings, discussions, and papers in Spanish.
+Reading of selected novels and short fiction from Spain and Spanish-speaking America in their historical and cultural contexts.
+Readings, discussion, and papers in Spanish

-SPAN 361 The Structure of Spanish I: Phonetics and phonology
+SPAN 362 The Structure of Spanish II: Morphology, Lexicology, and Sintax

 SPAN 415 Spanish Translation & Interpretation

 Introduction to the Translation and Interpretation Studies field for Spanish speakers.
 High level of competence in Spanish required.
 Overview of translation theory, methodology, and practice both in class and in real settings.
 Includes a service learning component.
 Conducted in English and Spanish.